 I do not recommend vaccinations for Bordetella, corona virus, leptospirosis or Lyme vaccines unless these diseases are endemic locally or at a specific kennel.
 The currently licensed leptospira bacterins do not contain the serovars causing the majority of clinical leptospirosis today, so it is generally not a useful vaccine.

 Homeopathic Nosodes are an alternative some guardians are using when choosing not to vaccinate.
 They can also be used before three months of age if an animal is at risk.
 Many guardians use these homeopathic medicines to help protect their companions against Parvovirus, Distemper, Kennel Cough, Panleukopenia and FIP.
 Some nosodes seem to work more effectively than others.
 Homeopathic nosodes are not vaccinations.
 They do not produce titers against these diseases like a vaccination.
 They do seem to offer some protection by reducing the severity of illness if the animal is exposed, even if they don't prevent it.

 Never vaccinate a sick or weakened animal.
 If your puppy or kitten is showing signs of allergies or skin problems, WAIT.
 Vaccinating an already compromised immune system is almost sure to compound the problem!

-Only Natural Pet Store All-Natural Pet Care Supplies.
+Shop dog food made in the USA at Only Natural Pet.
+Enjoy Free Shipping with orders over $69 All-Natural Pet Care Supplies.
 Healthy products for your dog or cat for holistic health care naturally.
-They offer natural dog food, natural cat food, treats, chews, supplements, organic pet food, vitamins, herbs & herbal remedy, homeopathy, aromatherpay, essential oils, and flower essences.
+They offer natural dog food, natural cat food, treats, chews, supplements, flea products, organic pet food, vitamins, herbs & herbal remedy, homeopathy, aromatherapy, essential oils, and flower essences.